Georgy Zhukov: Legacy

 Appraisals of Zhukov's career vary.
 For example, historian Konstantin Zaleski claimed that Zhukov exaggerated his own role in World War II.
 Marshal Konstantin Rokossovsky said that the planning and decisions for the Battle of Kursk were made without Zhukov, that he only arrived just before the battle, made no decisions and left soon after.

 Zhukov also received many positive comments, mostly from his Army companions, from the modern Russian Army, and from his Allied contemporaries.
 General of the Army Dwight D. Eisenhower stated that, because of Zhukov's achievements fighting the Nazis, the United Nations owed him much more than any other military leader in the world.
-"The war in Europe ended with victory and nobody could have done that better than Marshal Zhukov – we owed him that credit.
+"The war in Europe ended with victory and nobody could have done that better than Marshal Zhukov—we owed him that credit.
 He is a modest person, and so we can't undervalue his position in our mind.
 When we can come back to our Motherland, there must be another type of Order in Russia, an Order named after Zhukov, which is awarded to everybody who can learn the bravery, the far vision, and the decisiveness of this soldier."

 Marshal of the Soviet Union Aleksandr Vasilevsky commented that Zhukov is one of the most outstanding and brilliant military commanders of the Soviet military forces.
 Major General Sir Francis de Guingand, chief of staff of Field Marshal Bernard Montgomery, described Zhukov as a friendly person.
 John Gunther, who met Zhukov many times after the war, said that Zhukov was more friendly and honest than any of the other Soviet leaders.

 John Eisenhower—son of Dwight Eisenhower—claimed that Zhukov was really ebullient and was a friend of his.
 Albert Axell in his work "Marshal Zhukov, the one who beat Hitler" claimed that Zhukov was a military genius like Alexander the Great and Napoleon.
 Axell also commented that Zhukov was a loyal communist and a patriot.
 At the end of his work about Zhukov, Otto Chaney concluded: "But Zhukov belongs to all of us.
 In the darkest period of World War II his fortitude and determination eventually triumphed.
 For Russians and people everywhere he remains an enduring symbol of victory on the battlefield."

-In Russia, Zhukov is often credited for his "prophetic" words spoken to Konstantin Rokossovsky in Berlin in 1945: "We have liberated them, and they will never forgive us for that".
+In Russia, Zhukov is often credited with having said to Konstantin Rokossovsky in Berlin in 1945: "We have liberated them, and they will never forgive us for that."